stwgb/kafka-consumer/README.md

 - VALUE_DESERIALIZER_CLASS_CONFIG: the deserializer for the value
 - GROUP_ID_CONFIG: the group id -> used to scale the application.
 Eg a topic has three partitions it is possible to scale the consumer up to three.
 So every consumer ready from a single partition,
 - AUTO_OFFSET_RESET_CONFIG: can be earliest, latest or none.
 You can choose where to start reading from the broker is no offset it tracked

+## KafkaConsumerWithThreads

+Threads enable to interrupt the while true loop.
+With threads it a better way to shutdown the application.
+Therefore we create a class which implements `Runnable`, override the `run` method and create a `shutdown` method.
+In the `shutdown` method we can interrupt the `poll`.
+This will throw the `WakeUpException`.